 - a.
-Valid Student Identification: Students must be able to provide their student ID cards upon request during examinations.
-For online quizzes or exams, to protect student privacy, students must use their unique student login and examination ID numbers. - b.
-Authorized Materials: Students may only bring authorized materials to their seat or bench, as determined by the course director. - c.
+Valid Student Identification: Students must provide their student ID cards upon request during examinations.
+For online quizzes or exams, to protect student privacy, students must use their unique student login. - b.
+Authorized Materials: Students may only bring authorized materials to their seat or bench, as determined by the course director for in person or remote exams. - c.
 Faculty are encouraged to require that all students leave any materials not authorized by the course director, including books, laptops, phones, notes, and personal belongings in an area separate from the testing area as designated by the course director/proctor. - d.
-Examination ID Numbers: Students are to identify their examination materials by using their School of Dentistry Examination ID Numbers or follow guidelines of the course director.
-The number will be placed in the location(s) designated by the course director/proctor.
-Names should normally not appear on the examination materials; however, course directors will determine the preferred method of identification.
+Notification to Students Regarding Examination Protocols: Prior to the start of the exam, students will be informed as to the sources and distribution protocol of materials for examinations.
+Some examples include, but are not limited to, proctors providing specific directions regarding start and finish time, submission of completed examinations, and whether students can leave or must remain in a classroom/lab for the length of the examination.